osmandapp/web/main/docs/user/plugins/weather.md

 ## Weather Widgets

-Weather widgets show current weather data for the central point on the map.
+The weather widgets show the current weather data for the central point on the map.
 Weather widgets are always displayed when the Weather tab is on.
 They also can be placed on the main screen for everyday use.
 To activate Weather widgets, use the following path:

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-Menu → Configure screen → Right panel / Left panel → Weather → Temperature, Air pressure, Wind, Cloud, Precipitation
+Menu → Configure screen → Right panel / Left panel → Weather

 ![Weather widgets on Android](@site/static/img/plugins/weather/weather_widgets_1_android.png) ![Weather widgets on Android](@site/static/img/plugins/weather/weather_widgets_2_android.png)